BoldizsarP/rest-full/readme.md

 You must adhere to the format, every additional type must be matched with a parser function that has the standard inputs (provided by **RequestPool**)

-- path,method, bodyKey, and requestContent are directly passed from original "query" call
+- path,method, bodyKey, and requestContent are directly passed from original "request" call
 - context is defined in two segments
 - - The mandatory context supplied by the **RequestPool**
 - - The optional context that can be initialized by **contextMaker** in the settings

-The bodyParser is expected to fill out the appropriate fields in the **context**, see more at the **RequestPool.query and Context**
+The bodyParser is expected to fill out the appropriate fields in the **context**, see more at the **RequestPool.request and Context**

 ## Parameters